Two Big, Embarrassing CONFESSIONS

-Those TWO tough years I spent figuring out the Power Struggle stage and winning Chelsea back taught me the recipe and made me an expert at turning conflict into deep, loving connection.
+Those TWO tough years I spent figuring out the Power Struggle stage and winning Amy back taught me the recipe and made me an expert at turning conflict into deep, loving connection.

 Ironically, my embarrassing love life has been the greatest gift – a gift I am excited to share with you.

 I discovered certain relationship secrets and skills that re-connect lovers and ignite the flames of love and passion between them.